DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - If a security control's benefits cannot be quantified, evaluated, or compared, then it does not actually provide any security.
   - An SCA's goals are to verify security, assess the effectiveness of security, and identify the strengths and weaknesses of security through its risk management processes.
 A Security Control Assessment (SCA) 📝does not recommend solutions.
   - The six main types of security controls include the following:
       - 🌲Recovery: Recovery controls restore normal operations after an incident to a greater extent than corrective ones.
 Backups and server clusters are examples of recovery controls.
+Recovery controls would return the system back to a normal state after Corrective control has done its job.
       - 🌲Preventive: Preventive controls are designed to stop an incident from happening.
 Fences, locks, and access controls are examples of preventive controls.
+Preventive controls are the best at reducing risk since they directly stop an unwanted action.
       - 🌲Detective: Detective controls help identify that an incident is occurring.
 CCTV, audit trails, and honeypots are examples of detective controls.
+Detective controls inform by recording or notifying the operations center that there are problems somewhere.
       - 🌲Corrective: Corrective controls fix issues after a security incident.
 Antimalware that removes an infection or an auto-close arm on a door are examples of corrective controls.
+Corrective controls return broken systems or services to a functional state.
+This state is likely not a normal state, but it does allow the business to continue
       - 🌲Deterrent: Deterrent controls attempt to discourage an incident from occurring.
 Corporate policies and security cameras are examples of deterrent controls.
+Deterrent controls have the effect that the threat actor would be dissuaded from launching an attack.
       - 🌲Compensating: Compensating controls are used as a replacement when the preferred control is unusable.
 For example, a company renting an office in a building may put locks on the doors when it can't build a fence.
   - there are many frameworks to choose from, such as:
     -  🔴**Control Objectives for Information Technology (COBIT)** ("moderately referenced" on the exam)